scifir/scifir-chemistry/TO-DO.md

 ## MOLECULES (15)

-- TODO: atomi_bond_weight name is bad
+- TODO: atomic_bond_weight name is bad
 - TODO: atomic_bond should have a child class for the atomic bonds that are not geometrically identical but have different angles based on the position
 - TODO: implement the bond_length inside atomic_bond class
 - TODO: handling of molecule_literals (valid_molecule_literal-with error messages)